Tuition and Tuition Assistance

 - Semi-Annual due July 1st and November 1st

-St. Francis Catholic High School is happy to announce that we have contracted with FACTS to evaluate financial aid applications and provide guidance to St. Francis for the 2022/23 school year.
+St. Francis Catholic High School is happy to announce that we have partnered with FACTS to assist us with the management of our Financial Enrollment and Student Billing.
+We also use FACTS to evaluate financial aid applications and provide guidance to St. Francis for the 2022/23 school year.
 An application fee of $32 is charged and paid to FACTS for this service.
 If you have additional students at other schools that use FACTS you will only need to complete one application to FACTS and pay one fee.
 To submit a financial aid application for the 2022/23 school year, click here 2022/23 FACTS Application

 - 2022-2023 Financial Enrollment Process: Incoming Freshmen: February 2022 – $725 registration fee